-Hours Credit

-======

-HIST 70, 71, 72 9

-Advanced electives in United States History

-In lieu of SS 81, 82, 83, United States history minors will take 9 hours in social
+Hours Credit HIST 70, 71, 72 9 Advanced electives in United States History 18 United States history minors will take 9 hours in the introductory social sciences or HIST 30, 31 and 32 as a part of the General Education program.
+Consult mi nor adviser.

-science or history (HIST 30, 31, 32).
-(Consult your adviser.)